Demul1/Demul1/README.md

 ### What are some of my projects?

 Feel free to check out a project of mine: [DemulaSwap](https://github.com/Demul1/DemulaSwap).
 I'm currently working on improving my Javascript/Python skills.
+I prefer to keep most of my projects private, but am still active here.

 </div>